Energy label for tyres

 How is a tyre’s rolling resistance measured?

 Rolling resistance is measured on a test bench.
-Allocation to the corresponding category (A to G) is made after comparing the utilised drum test rig with a reference test bench.
+Allocation to the corresponding category (A to E) is made after comparing the utilised drum test rig with a reference test bench.
 The method for measuring rolling resistance was defined by the relevant body of the United Nations Economic Commission for Europe (UNECE).

 How is external rolling noise measured?